-The proof of Theorem~\ref{th:asy.normal} is composed of three steps.
+\begin{proof}[\textbf{\upshape Proof of Theorem~\ref{th:asy.normal}.}] The proof proceeds in three steps.
 In step 1, we approximate the estimated scores $\widehat{\bxi}_i$'s by linear combinations of $\bxi_i$'s.
 In step 2, we obtain the asymptotic distribution of $\widehat{\theta}_{\tau}$ at a single quantile level.
 In step 3, we extend the results in step 2 to multiple quantile levels.

-\textbf{Step 1.
-Approximation of the estimated scores.} Most of the existing literature has been focused on establishing error bounds for the estimation of eigenvalues and eigenfunctions; see for example~\cite{Hal+Hos:06, Hal:09} and the discussion therein.
-In this paper we concentrate on the accuracy in predicting the fPC scores.
+{Step 1 (Approximation of the estimated scores).} Most of the existing literature has been focused on establishing error bounds for estimated eigenvalues and eigenfunctions; see for example~\cite{Hal+Hos:06, Hal:09} and the discussion therein.
+The following lemma instead characterizes the accuracy in predicting the fPC scores.